See our How It Works page for more info.

 4. In accepting and paying for a research plan(s), client acknowledges they have provided all information, previous research attempts, and records they have applicable to the research subject(s) and objective(s) of this research.
 All information and records provided by the client were reviewed by members of our team and researcher(s) to create the customized research plan(s).
 If information and records were not disclosed by the client before payment we are not responsible for any duplicated research efforts or records and client is still required to pay for these efforts.

-6. We reserve the right to reassign this project to another professional in our network, at no additional cost to the client, if the researcher becomes unresponsive, ill or unable to complete the project for any reason.
+6. Trace reserves the right to reassign this project to another professional in our network, at no additional cost to the client, if the researcher becomes unresponsive, ill or unable to complete the project for any reason.
 This is to ensure the client receives the research paid for in the event the original researcher cannot complete the project.

 7. Upon completion of the project, client may contact Trace if they have any questions about their deliverables.
 Such questions must be submitted in writing within 45 days of the date the deliverables are provided to the client; we cannot promise to answer questions about the report or other deliverables beyond this timeframe.
 In addition, we are unable to answer questions regarding research which reach beyond the scope of the purchased research plan - this service is for the purpose of clarifying information about the deliverables themselves.